Archived:

 color conversion are defined in the CSS Color Level 4

 specification.
-Each algorithm takes a color origin-color
+Each algorithm takes a color origin-color, and a known color

-, and returns a color output-color
+space target-space, and returns a color output-color.

 The algorithms are: